jup-ag/space-station/labs/2-perpetual-exchange/3-how-it-works.md

 For convenience, we allow traders to open positions using any token and we will use Jupiter Swap to swap the trader's token to the required token.

-### Hourly funding fee
+### Hourly Borrow Rate

-Traders pay an hourly funding fee to the pool based on the hourly funding rate, position size, and token utilization.
+Traders pay an hourly borrow fee to the pool based on the hourly borrow rate, position size, and token utilization percentage.
 This is computed for each token that a trader borrows.

-`hourly funding fee = tokens borrowed/tokens in the pool * hourly funding rate * position size`
+`hourly borrow fee = tokens borrowed/tokens in the pool * hourly borrow rate * position size`

 For example, suppose SOL is at 50% utilization and assuming an hourly funding rate of 0.01%.
 Then a trader with a long position SOL-USD of size 1000 USD will accumulate funding fees at a rate of 0.05 USD per hour.

-### Auto closing positions that exceed maximum leverage
+### Auto Closing Positions that Exceed Maximum Leverage

-The maximum allowed leverage is 100x.
+The maximum allowed leverage is 200x.

-Positions where the trader's collateral less fees and less unrealized losses is less than 1% of the position size are automatically closed.
+Positions where the trader's collateral less fees and less unrealized losses is less than 0.5% of the position size are automatically closed.

 Extra fund from position closure will be returned to the trader automatically.